 - Student Assistant – Work in a campus department providing office support, student services, public safety, IT support or media support, for example.

 - Instructional Student Assistant – Work in an academic setting as a tutor, lab assistant, library assistant or undergraduate researcher, for example.

 Student Assistant Eligibility

-- All students must not be academically disqualified
+- Not academically disqualified

 Student Assistant Hours